A JOURNEY FROM APATHY TO HOPE

 Now, I want to share their stories with you.

 We are the people we’ve been waiting for.

-Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions on a field documentary that gives my journey a radical purpose.
+Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions and Goodluck Productions on a field documentary that gives my journey a radical purpose.
 Hike the Divide is a film that gives a platform to the unsung heroes leading the way on our collective response to climate change.
 Their stories inspire audiences to take local action to build a future that isn’t shaped by climate disruptions and provide a framework for doing so.
 The people you'll hear from share a broad wealth of experience, bringing to light stories of unlikely cooperation, creativity, and fierce resolve to shape not just a livable planet, but an equitable one.

 Hope is not a weighing of odds; nor is it blind optimism.
 Hope is a recognition that the future has not been decided, and that uncertainty allows for agency.
 There is a world of difference between "best case scenario" and "worst case scenario," especially with climate change.

 We don't know exactly how bad the climate crisis will get, and we have power today to make an impact on our shared future: to choose, steer towards, and strive for a livable planet.
 We need to be reminding ourselves of our agency, of the power we hold together.
 We ought to be telling stories of how the people have risen against the odds to change history, time and time again.
 We ought to be reminding ourselves and one another what it looks like to be engaged in the shaping of our world, and that if we don't shape it, someone else - say, the fossil fuel industry - will.